igoricelic/dtomapper/README.md

 ```
 # Mapping

-So, we can define Domain classes for our example:
+We can define domain classes for our example:
 ```java
 class Person {
     @Id